suvigyavijay/tiny-llm/book/src/week2-03-quantized-matmul-gpu.md

 src/extensions/src/quantized_matmul.metal
 ```

 The Metal kernel will be similar in logic to the C++ CPU implementation, but it will be executed in parallel by many threads on the GPU.
 Each thread will be responsible for calculating a single element in the output matrix.
 The kernel will receive the quantized weights, scales, biases, and the input matrix as buffers.
+The `[[kernel]]` qualifier indicates that this is a Metal kernel function, and the `device` address space qualifier indicates that the buffers are stored in device memory.

 Your task is to implement the `quantized_matmul_w4a16_g64` kernel.
 This kernel will dequantize the weights and perform the multiplication and accumulation in a loop.